 The death of GBA4iOS seems to be around the corner since its developer has started testing the launch of another Game Boy emulator.
 Set to be launched in its beta version in December, the name of the new iOS emulator is Delta.
-Based on the images on the emulator’s site, it seems Delta will emulate games for Game Boy Color, Game Boy Advance, Super Nintendo Entertainment System (SNES), and Nintendo 64.
+Based on the emulator’s images, it seems Delta will emulate games for Game Boy Color, Game Boy Advance, Super Nintendo Entertainment System (SNES), and Nintendo 64.

 Also Read: 8 best GameBoy emulators you should try out

-A recent tweet by Riley Testut also confirmed that GBA4iOS will soon be no more.
+A tweet by Riley Testut also confirmed that GBA4iOS would soon be no more.

 Goodbye GBA4iOS.
 Hello, Delta. https://t.co/If4W92MMmf